redux-offline/redux-offline/README.md

 Networks are flaky.
 Your backend could be down.
 Sometimes, when the moon is in waxing crescent and the sixth-degree leylines are obstructed by passing birds, things mysteriously fail.
 If you are processing your offline actions queue in serial, you will need a reliable mechanism to decide when to retry the requests, and when to give up to prevent blocking the rest of the queue from being flushed.

 Building an offline-friendly app, you should never give up because a *network* connection failed.
 You *may* want to give up if the server reports a *server error*.
-And if the server tells you that your *request is cannot be processed*, you need to give up immediately.
+And if the server tells you that your *request cannot be processed*, you need to give up immediately.

 Modelled after this principle, the default discard strategy is:
 * If server was not reached, always retry